abcpaem/healthy-food-api/README.md

 - User Interface: http://localhost:8080/swagger-ui/index.html
 - JSON: http://localhost:8080/v3/api-docs

+##  Development Database

+For development, the H2 in-memory database is being used.
+Once the application is running in *dev* mode, the H2 db is initialised and its data is loaded using the *data.sql* file from the resources folder.

+In order to interact with the H2 database, you can use the following url: http://localhost:8080/h2-console

 ## How to create the Production database

 If you Fork this project and would like to create your own database in Production (AWS), please follow these steps: